 The Boulder Junction Public Library is every person’s gateway to an expanding world of information.
-The library is committed to providing the best in service to the community.
-To achieve this goal, the library offers various resource formats and services to meet the community’s needs, including public access to computers, information databases, the Internet and the World Wide Web.
+The library is committed to providing the best possible service to the community.
+To achieve this goal, the library offers various resource formats and services to meet the community’s needs, including but not limited to, public access to computers, information databases, the Internet and the World Wide Web.

 Use of computers is available on a first-come, first-served basis.
 However, to ensure free access for all, library staff reserves the right to set a 30-minute time limit on computer use sessions.

 Computer users must follow general guidelines when using library computers.
 Any misuse of the computers may result in loss of computer privileges.

 1. Patrons must log in to our “Pharos” Time Management software to use the computer.
 Patrons must enter their library card number for login and birth date for password.
 Visitor passes are available for patrons who do not have a Northern Waters Library Network library card.